ygryadit/Towards3DVRSketch/README.md

 # Dataset

-This dataset includes .obj and pointcloud files of:
+This dataset includes .obj files and train/vallidation/test partition of:
 - 3956 shapes + curve network + synthetic sketch from ModelNet10
 - 167 human sketches from chair and bathtub classes of ModelNet10